1885 Antrim by-election

 The 1885 Antrim by-election was a by-election held on Thursday 21 May 1885 for the British House of Commons constituency of Antrim in present-day Northern Ireland.

 Vacancy

-The by-election was caused by the death, at the age of only 43, of the sitting Conservativel MP James Chaine on 4 May 1885.
+The by-election was caused by the death, at the age of only 43, of the sitting Conservative MP James Chaine on 4 May 1885.
 Chaine had been one of the MPs for the constituency since 1874.

 Candidates

 The Conservatives selected Robert Torrens O'Neill as their candidate.
 O'Neill, who was 40 years old at the time of the by-election, was the third son of Lord O'Neill and thus a member of the prominent Irish Chichester family headed by the Marquess of Donegall.

 The Liberals chose William Pirrie Sinclair, a 38-year-old, Belfast born merchant and ship owner with business interests in Glasgow, Liverpool and elsewhere.

 The campaign

 O'Neill announced his candidature with the issue of an address to the electors of Antrim, calling himself a Constitutional candidate.
 He said he would try to advance the interests of the tenant farmers and would support measures to enable them to buy their farms on easy terms.
 He also pledged strenuously to oppose the admission of atheists to Parliament.

 Sinclair had two main campaigning themes.
 He favoured some reform of Irish government but opposed Home Rule.
 He also took a stand against the policies of his own government in opposing the case for coercion laws, for example those which allowed imprisonment without trial or rent boycotts and those giving government officers the power to change trial venues or appoint special juries.